-In June of 2018, Tecplot, Inc. and Convergent Science formed a partnership to distribute (to all users of CONVERGE software) a version of Tecplot 360 called Tecplot for CONVERGE.
+Tecplot, Inc. and Convergent Science formed a partnership in June 2018 to distribute (to all users of CONVERGE software) a version of Tecplot 360 called Tecplot for CONVERGE.
 This blog starts with an introduction by Tiffany Cook, Partner and Public Relations Manager at Convergent Science.
 Then Scott Fowler, Tecplot 360 Product Manager, will talk briefly about Tecplot products and services.
 The rest is a tutorial for using Tecplot for CONVERGE.

 Tecplot for CONVERGE Tips and Tricks Tutorial